ducktown/duckietown.org/classes/2017/17-TTIC/index.md

 ## Class philosophy

-The best engineers are the ones who have solid theoretical foundations, as well as practical experience.
+The best engineers are the ones who have solid theoretical foundations as well as practical experience.

 In autonomous robotics, it is important to also get the "feeling" of what actually makes a robot work.
-The way to do this, is not to study every component in isolation, but rather to integrate the components as part of a complex system.
+The way to do this is not to study every component in isolation, but rather to integrate the components as part of a complex system.

 For more information about the class philosophy, please refer to this paper: